Marocco101/bovine_mcr1_genomics/PROJECT_2_FRENCH_VEAL.md

     * **Context:** `sul2` is also involved in co-selection traps with different partners.

 ### 4.4.
 Visual Verification (Pair A)
-The physical linkage of Pair A on the contig was confirmed by the visualization by using NCBI Graphical Sequence Panel.
+The physical linkage of Pair A on the contig was confirmed via the visualization by using NCBI Graphical Sequence Panel.

 * **Contig:** NZ_LMBK01000588.1
 * **Coordinates:** `dfrA1` (4660..5133) and `sul1` (6522..7361)